About Stool Tests

 Culturing the Stool

 Stool can be cultured for disease-causing bacteria.
-In a culture, a sample of the stool is placed in an incubator for at least 48 to 72 hours and any disease-causing bacteria are identified and isolated.
-Remember that not all bacteria in the stool cause problems; in fact, over 80% of stool is bacteria, most of which live there normally and are necessary for digestion.
+A stool sample is placed in an incubator for at least 48 to 72 hours and any disease-causing bacteria are identified and isolated.
+Remember that not all bacteria in the stool cause problems; in fact, about half of stool is bacteria, most of which live there normally and are necessary for digestion.
 In a stool culture, lab technicians are most concerned with identifying bacteria that cause disease.

 For a stool culture, the lab will need a fresh or refrigerated sample of stool.
 The best samples are of loose, fresh stool; well-formed stool is rarely positive for disease-causing bacteria.
 Sometimes, more than one stool will be collected for a culture.

-Swabs from a child's rectum can also be tested for viruses.
-Although this procedure is not done routinely, it can sometimes give clues in the case of certain illnesses, especially in newborns or very ill children.
+Swabs from a child's rectum also can be tested for viruses.
+Although this is not done routinely, it can sometimes give clues about certain illnesses, especially in newborns or very ill children.
 Viral cultures can take a week or longer to grow, depending on the virus.

 Testing the Stool for Ova and Parasites